 - Some of the more popular destinations can get crowded

-- The best time to go on a safari in Africa is when you can witness a Great Wildebeest Migration river crossing.
+- The best time to visit Africa on safari is when you can witness a Great Wildebeest Migration river crossing.

-- To see Victoria Falls at their fullest, you need to know the best time to go on a safari.
+- To see Victoria Falls at their fullest, you need to know the best time to visit Africa on safari.

 - You'll need to know the best time to go on safari to see elephant migrating.